QuantConnect

 Historical Data In Algorithms

-To get historical US Index Options data in an algorithm, call the Historyhistory method with the Index Option chain Symbol.
+To get historical US Index Options Universe data in an algorithm, call the History<OptionUniverse>history method with the canonical Index Option Symbol.
+This method returns data on all of the tradable contracts, not just the contracts that pass your universe filter.
 If there is no data in the period you request, the history result is empty.

 # DataFrame

-For more information about historical data in algorithms, see History Requests.
+For more information about Index Options Universe data in algorithms, see Historical Data.

 Historical Data In Research